kramundson/snakemake_chrom_dosage/README.md

 the sample identifier (from units.tsv) for the control sample with a .bed extension

 Command line parameters can also be changed here, if desired.

+Note: If you want to use this with individual bam files larger than a few million reads, you will need to allocate more memory to the Java Virtual Machine during the MarkDuplicates step.
+Alternatively, use a different PCR duplicate remover.

 4. Run workflow